Run and Analyze#

 Plausibility#

 The above-shown results feature steady-state bedload and suspended load transport in an armored-bed river section at a low baseflow discharge of 35 m\(^{3}\)/s.
 The comparison of the flow velocity and the sediment transport videos suggests that the highest sediment transport rates occur where the flow velocity is high, too.
 Three sediment size classes were defined in the Basic Setup of Gaia with average grain diameters of 0.0005 m, 0.02 m, and 0.1 m.
 The simulation predicts that only the finest grain size class will move at baseflow (e.g., in the console output during the simulation).
 This fine sediment class of 0.5-mm diameters (sand) is transported in the form of bedload and in suspension with no measurable effect on bed elevation.
-Thus, the model can be assumed to be basically physically reasonable, in particular, considering that nearby no change of the riverbed elevation is modeled despite the local sediment transport peak for fine sediment.
+Thus, the model can be assumed to be basically physically reasonable, in particular, considering that nearly no change of the riverbed elevation is modeled despite the local sediment transport peak for fine sediment.
 Still, to verify the physical plausibility of a morphodynamic model, higher (flood) discharges should be test-simulated.
 Then the coarser grain sizes of 0.02 m (gravel) and 0.1 m (cobble) should also move.

 A physical plausibility check is not a model validation